DC-analysis/dclab/docs/sec_av_basins/index.rst

 access to the features stored in the (basin) input file.

 What could we have done differently?
-Take a look at the options that :func:`.RTDCWriter.store_basin` allows you to set.
+Take a look at the options that :func:`RTDCWriter.store_basin <dclab.rtdc_dataset.writer.RTDCWriter.store_basin>` allows you to set.
 You will notice that there are three major properties that define the nature of a basin:

 - **type** of a basin: A basin can be a local *file* (including files on a network share), or a *remote* which means that it is accessible via a